MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/reference/ic_info.md

 **Impact:** When disabled, the host can not copy files to and from the guest using `Copy-VMFile`.
 Read more about the [Copy-VMFile cmdlet](https://technet.microsoft.com/library/dn464282.aspx).

 **Notes:**
-Depricated in Windows 10.
 Disabled by default.
-See PowerShell Direct using Copy-Item.
+See [PowerShell Direct using Copy-Item](../user_guide/vmsession.md#copy-files-with-new-pssession-and-copy-item).

 ## Hyper-V PowerShell Direct Service